 Batman Forever saw yet another Batmobile, the return of the Bat-Wing, and the new Batboat, which doubled as a submarine.

 Batman & Robin had the most thus far: Batman had a more streamlined, single-seat Batmobile while Robin had his own cycle.
 Mr. Freeze, meanwhile, had his own tank complete with ice-canon.
-Batgirl also had her own motorcycle.
+Batgirl also had her own bat-themed motorcycle.
 Oh, also, Batman has a Bat-Credit Card.
+No, really.

 The Blues Brothers mention the former Bluesmobile, which was a Cadillac that Elwood traded in for a microphone (a fair trade, we're told).
 The replacement Bluesmobile seen in the movie was a former police car that at first appears to be The Alleged Car, but endures more abuse than any automobile reasonably should.

 And also proves to be tire-shreddingly fast, in spite of it's appearance.

 Blade had his own car that was decked out with a few tricks.
 It was affectionately referred to by the crew as "the Blademobile".
 The name was never actually used in the film.

 In the Mystery Science Theater 3000 riff of This Island Earth, when Cal's wormy sidekick runs off to confront him after his strange rescue, Crow quips out "Into the Weeniemobile!
 Weenieman away!" when he takes off in an army jeep.

 Super Sentai / Power Rangers and their Zords.
 As well as their motorcycles and the occasional car/flying transport/ATV/mack truck (most of these were added in the PR versions).